 I read this book a few months after the first one because it was recommended by Tim Ferris on his podcasts a few times.

-Even though its an old book it does not lose validity through time.
-This book will teach you how to set first your goals, not dreams but goals and start working with them and for them.
+Even though it is an old book it does not lose validity through time.
+This book will teach you how to set first your goals, not dreams but goals, and start working with them and for them.

 It is not that old like the first two but it is more real.
 It will teach you how to face reality and fears without so much fake positivity.
 He’ll let you know that struggle is real and how to get meaning from that.

 As a training therapist, this book has been profound for my own personal growth.

 The One Thing is a reminder, especially being a very busy man, that I have the capability of doing many things in life, but that doesn’t mean I need to do them all at once.
 I know this to be true for many men.

 This book immediately taught me the power of starting and finishing one task at a time, without the guilt trip for not doing anything more or less.